 Sales of particular item or service or customer – Variable costs of particular item or service or customer = Contribution Margin Per Unit

-This process of calculating contribution margin for each item and services will definitely help you to figure out which product or service is causing more profit to your company and which product or service is causing less profit to your company.
+This process of calculating the contribution margin for each item and service will definitely help you to figure out which product or service is causing more profit to your company and which product or service is causing less profit to your company.
 Thus you can adjust the prices of that product and service in order to earn more profit for your company.

 Whereas, the total contribution margin of the company gives you a clear picture of the performance of the company as a whole.